hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 hal
 set sn ALCLf0f0f0f0
 ```
-Do not worry if you're missing one of the two commands, the change is still applied with just one of them.
+Do not worry if one of the two commands results missing, the change is still applied with just one of them.

 ## Setting ONU GPON PLOAM password
 {% include alert.html content="The PLOAM password is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
-This can be done easily via web ui.
-If you prefer to do it via the shell use:
+This can be done easily via the web UI.
+To do it via the shell use:
 ```sh
 hal
 set password PLOAMPASS